-- Sub-Culture Level 3: The “White” Culture of Richmond, Virginia and the “White” Culture of Newport News, Virginia.
+- Sub-Culture Level 3: The “White” Culture of Richmond, Virginia, and the “White” Culture of Newport News, Virginia.

-- Sub-Culture Level 4: The white collar “White” Culture of Richmond, Virginia and the blue collar “White” Culture of Richmond, Virginia.
+- Sub-Culture Level 4: The white-collar “White” Culture of Richmond, Virginia, and the blue-collar “White” Culture of Richmond, Virginia.

 There is nothing to unite “White” Americans at that primary level except for lack of permanent melanin in the skin (it’s worth noting here that skin tones vary widely even within the Culture).
-In this example, there can’t be a singular “White” American Culture simply because there is no set of commonly shared experiences, history, customs or behavioural patterns to unite it.
+In this example, there can’t be a singular “White” American Culture simply because there is no set of commonly shared experiences, history, customs, or behavioral patterns to unite it.
 Instead, we have a lot of sub-Cultures.
 Some of whom compete against each other.

-I was raised within a rural, New England, middle class African-American sub-Culture.
+I was raised within a rural, New England, middle-class African-American sub-Culture.
 I would have never guessed that as a child.
 As an adult, I see and understand it.
-Historically speaking, one group of my ancestors were people of an African-American Culture who were southern, Virginian and enslaved.
+Historically speaking, one group of my ancestors were people of an African-American Culture who were southern, Virginian, and enslaved.
 Some were free –most were not.
 The next few generations were people of the African-American, southern, Virginian, farming sub-Culture – before the great exodus from the south changed the various sub-Cultures they lived within.

 Culture, like culture, gives humankind a bounty of riches in the form of diversity.
 Understanding this concept in this manner hopefully will give rise to a better understanding between peoples of different Cultures and sub-Cultures, that group of people’s history and their collective experiences.
 The collection of sub-Cultures within a Culture are shaped by the experience and the history singular to the people who form that particular sub-Culture.
-Understanding this enables an understanding of a Culture, and its sub-Culture’s forms of expressions – its culture, as it were.
+Understanding this enables an understanding of a Culture, and its sub-Culture’s forms of expression – its culture, as it were.
 Hopefully, we stop seeing someone from another Culture as ‘wholly other’ or ‘alien’ to us – just someone from a different Culture than our own.
 No better and no worse than us.
-We can celebrate Cultural and sub-Cultural difference instead of reviling them.
+We can celebrate Cultural and sub-Cultural differences instead of reviling them.

 No one overall Culture is better than any other.